+ Add to Calendar

 This unique program educates architects, interior designers, design lovers, and art collectors in this fascinating world.
 It focuses on various themes which have a central place in the collectible design world.
 Lectures are accompanied by conversations with leading experts, including curators, collectors, dealers, and scholars.

-For the Spring 2019 season of Collecting Design: History, Collections, Highlights, instructor Dr. Daniella Ohad will host Larry Weinberg on the 100th anniversary of the legendary Bauhaus and the market for Bauhaus material; Kelly Behun on the notion of collectible design in the 21st-century sophisticated interior; Zesty Meyers on the contemporary design program of R & Company, the gallery he co-founded with Evan Snyderman; Felix Burrichter on a new design movement that in recent years has come to dominate the collectible design world and signify narratives of 21st-century culture; Christina Miller on the behind-the-scenes of 1st Dibs; and Christian Larsen, design curator at the Met, on Brazilian mid-century design.
+For the Spring 2019 season of Collecting Design: History, Collections, Highlights, instructor Dr. Daniella Ohad will host Larry Weinberg on the 100th anniversary of the legendary Bauhaus and the market for Bauhaus material; Kelly Behun on the notion of collectible design in the 21st-century sophisticated interior; Zesty Meyers on the contemporary design program of R & Company, the gallery he co-founded with Evan Snyderman; Felix Burrichter on a new design movement that in recent years has come to dominate the collectible design world and signify narratives of 21st-century culture; Christina Miller on the behind-the-scenes of 1stdibs; and Christian Larsen, design curator at the Met, on Brazilian mid-century design, and dealer Robert Kaplan on the American Arts and Crafts Movement.
 We will be visiting a design fair for a first-hand experience.

 Spring 2019 Schedule